mmo/sonar.ch/content/post/autumn-tests-and-new-features.md

 ### Autumn tests

-This autumn, 18 Swiss Higher Education Institution have been testing (and some of them still are) SONAR on the [public demo site](https://sonar.test.rero.ch/).
-These consist mainly of universities of applied sciences (HES/FH) and schools of education (HEP/PH).
+This autumn, 18 Swiss Higher Education Institutions have been testing (and some of them still are) SONAR on the [public demo site](https://sonar.test.rero.ch/).
+These consist mainly of universities of applied sciences (HES/FH) and universities of teacher education (HEP/PH).

-We received some very useful feedback and could already correct bugs and undertake enhancements.
-Other improvements in the "waiting queue" are documented in our public available [Github kanban](https://github.com/orgs/rero/projects/4).
+We received some very useful feedback which led to enhancements and bug corrections.
+Other improvements are in the "waiting queue", documented in our publicly available [GitHub kanban](https://github.com/orgs/rero/projects/4).

 In the meantime, we have also been working on the implementation of missing functionalities.
 A new version has been published on the [public test portal](https://sonar.test.rero.ch/) by the end of November.